xirf/latex_math_evaluator/ROADMAP.md

 # LaTeX Math Evaluator - Development Roadmap

-> **Vision:** Build the most comprehensive, performant, and developer-friendly LaTeX math evaluation library for Dart/Flutter, bridging the gap between symbolic mathematics and practical computation.
+> **Vision:** Build a comprehensive, performant, and developer-friendly LaTeX math evaluation library for Dart/Flutter, bridging the gap between symbolic mathematics and practical computation.

 This roadmap outlines concrete, actionable tasks organized by priority and timeline.
 Items are marked with their current status and organized into clear categories.